askui/askui/docs/versioned_docs/version-0.10.5/api/03-Element-Descriptions/matching.md

 It understands color, some famous company/product names, general descriptions.

 It sometimes requires a bit of playing to find a matching description:
-E.g. `puzzle piece` can fail here while `an icon showing a puzzle piece` might work.
+E.g., `puzzle piece` can fail here while `an icon showing a puzzle piece` might work.
-Generally the more detail the better.
+Generally, the more detail the better.

 **Examples:**
 ```typescript